 We offer grooming services for all dogs and cats, whether they are simple bath and brushes to specific styles.
-Services will include bathing, styling, trimming nails, expressing anal sacs from the outside, and cleaning the upper ear canals.
+Services will include bathing, styling, trimming nails, and cleaning the upper ear canals.

 All animals coming for grooming must be current on distemper and Rabies vaccinations for their protection.
 Grooming is essential to maintaining a healthy skin and hair coat.
 It allows the reduction of hair in the house and on the furniture.

 Our grooming patients will be admitted between 7:30 AM – 9:00 AM, then released in the afternoon.